-If you want a number outside the range provided by RAND, you must manipulate its output.
-For example, to get a whole number (integer) between 1 and 9 inclusive, we're looking for one of nine possible results.
+If you want a number outside the range provided by RAND, you could manipulate its output.
+For example, to get a whole number (integer) between 1 and 9 inclusive, we're looking for one of nine possible results:

 = 1 + INT( 9 * RAND() )

 Copy and paste that into a cell, then press [F9] a few times to recalculate.
 Observe that the results are always a whole number in the desired range.